Swedish Tramway Society

 Former Uppsala stads trafik bus in Fjällnora near Uppsala.

 The association publishes six issues per year of its member magazine MFSS (Meddelanden Från Svenska Spårvägssällskapet) and the independent trade magazine Modern stadstrafik.

 The association operates the Swedish Urban Transport Museum in Malmköping and in Stockholm they previously owned AB Stockholm Spårvägar (SS), a company that operates several tramways in the Stockholm area including the heritage streetcar Djurgårdslinjen.
 The association also runs a heritage streetcar in Malmö.

-Spårvägsällskapets site claims to be the largest web portal for local fans.
+The official site of the Swedish Tramway Society claims to be the largest website in the Nordic region for urban transport enthusiasts.